node-red/node-red.github.io/docs/platforms/android.md

  - You can also npm install other node-red nodes such as `node-red-dashboard` in the standard way :

        cd ~/.node-red
        npm i node-red-dashboard

  - The `volume-down` key is the ctrl key - so `vol-down-c` can be used to "break" a running app.
- - The instructions above also install the `nano` editor, as I find it useful for editing files.
+ - The instructions above also install the `nano` editor, which is useful for editing files.

 ### Misc